albert-softie/LQRipper/README.md

 **4.** Enter the desired file name.

-If all goes well, the video should be encoded properly and the previously selected output directory will automatically open.
+If all goes well, the video should be encoded properly and a message will appear asking if you want to open the output directory.

 # To-do list
 - make hitting cancel and/or closing any of the dialogue boxes actually exit the script